Industry catalogues Trends

 12+ leading marketplaces in Europe

-Obviously, most of the action happens in just three European countries, that is, the UK, Germany, and France, but on our list, we have also included marketplaces that are leading or growing in some other corners of Europe.
+The three countries with the largest share of marketplaces out of the total e-commerce market in Europe are Germany, Italy, and the UK, but on our list, we have also included marketplaces that are leading or growing in some other corners of Europe.

 Allegro